-Table of contents:
+Table of Contents:

 What is a bobbin?

 A bobbin is a small spool that fits into the lower case of the sewing machine.
 It is usually made of metal or plastic and is used to hold the lower thread.
-When the bobbin is properly inserted and loaded with thread, it forms a lower loop that intertwines with the upper thread coming from the top spool, thus creating a strong and even stitch.
+When the bobbin is properly inserted and loaded with thread, it forms a lower loop that interlocks with the upper thread coming from the top spool, creating a strong and even stitch.

 What is the purpose of a bobbin?

-In practice, the bobbin spins in its housing during sewing, synchronized with the movement of the needle and feed dogs.
+In practice, the bobbin rotates in its housing during sewing, synchronized with the movement of the needle and feed dogs.
 The spool holder feeds the upper thread, while the bobbin manages the lower thread; together, they create the loop that forms each stitch, whether straight, decorative, or reinforced.

 How to install a bobbin?